Daithi333/grid-api/README.md

   in other transactions.
 Better solution is needed, but for now it just iterates through previous rows to find a match.
 - Add functionality for row insertions
 - Enforce unique file name
-- user signup, login
-- enforce permissions for queries, ie only return wha the user should see

 ### Run app